Frequently Asked Questions

 Answer: Communication between teachers and parents plays a vital role at LCA.
 First, each course is described, along with its prerequisite and parent role, in the catalog.
 The parent role is defined for each course so that parents understand the required level of assistance for their children.
 Secondly, on the first day of class each semester, instructors provide course documents describing how grades are determined, supplies needed, the course objectives, and a course syllabus.
 Also, vitally important are the required weekly assignment sheets that are prepared by the teacher to be taken home and reviewed by the parent with the student.
 Instructions to parents are included as part of these assignment sheets as are long-term study projects that are forthcoming, such as research papers.
 Parents are also encouraged to communicate any of their questions to the teacher as needed.
 Teachers also tell their parents how best to communicate with them (email or phone) at the beginning of the semester.

-Q. How does the cost differ between full-time traditional private schools and University-Model schools?
+Q. How does the cost differ between full-time traditional private schools and LCA?

-Answer: Present tracking of existing models indicates that University-Model private schools should be 25 to 50 percent less in cost than the average traditional private school.
+Answer: Present tracking of existing models indicates that LCA is 25 to 50 percent less in cost than the average traditional private school.

-Q. How are UM students doing on college entrance tests?
+Q. How are LCA students doing on college entrance tests?

-Answer: Despite admission policies aimed at average students, the University-Model students score higher on college entrance tests than the average scores nationwide.
+Answer: Despite admission policies aimed at average students, LCA students score higher on college entrance tests than the average scores nationwide.

 Texas State SAT average: 1020